 On the other hand, if you were laid off for objective business reasons, such as company shut-down or project termination, you will be able to apply for unemployment insurance.
 However, you must be able to maintain your eligibility for unemployment benefits each week that you are unemployed.
 Per the state department, this means applying to jobs, participating in reemployment activities, reporting your job search results and more.

-Who qualifies for unemployment benefits in Wisconsin?
+Who can get unemployment benefits in Wisconsin?

 To meet WI eligibility for EDD, you must first learn who qualifies for unemployment benefits in Wisconsin.
 As a general rule, only workers who have lost their jobs through no fault of their own meet the qualifications for unemployment benefits.
 Those who were fired or laid off for subjective reasons or misconduct cannot submit unemployment claims.
 In addition, you must be totally or partially unemployed and meet financial requirements for earnings in your base period to receive UI.